Recipe for Greek Chicken Souvlaki

 This week we’ll be talking about some of our special themed itineraries such as olive harvest week!
 Our most popular destinations are in the Mediterranean basin, where olive oil reigns supreme.
 In fact, some scientists actually classify the Mediterranean region according to the preponderance of olive trees!
 (So where there are no olive trees you are no longer properly in the Mediterranean region).

-I don’t know how scientific we want to get, but suffice it to say many of our most popular destinations—Italy, southern France, Spain, Portugal, and Greece, for example‐are known for their heavy use of olive oil.
+I don’t know how scientific we want to get, but suffice it to say many of our most popular destinations—Italy, southern France, Spain, Portugal, Turkey, and Greece, for example‐are known for their heavy use of olive oil.
 The top country in terms of per capita consumption?
 Evidently Greeks really like their olive oil, because it wins out handily over all other nations.

 Olive oil has been in the news in recent years due to the lack of stringent regulations on how it is labeled both in Europe and elsewhere.
 In the U.S., for instance, “Imported from Italy” is on most bottles of olive oil, but that does not mean the oil was produced (nor the olives grown) in Italy.
 The best way to ensure you get a good, high-quality olive oil is to find a small producer and buy direct from them.